joshmorgan1000/UTKH/README.md

 The Universal Theory of Kinetic Harmonics (UTKH) is an attempt to fill this gap by introducing a cohesive framework that explains all known phenomena as emergent properties of **motion** and **harmonics** due to the various potential patterns of co-orbit.
 By positing that light, mass, energy, and even gravity are manifestations of multidimensional resonances, UTKH offers a bold new perspective on the fundamental workings of the cosmos.

----

 ### Motion and Harmonics as Foundational Principles <a href="#motion-and-harmonics-as-foundational-principles"></a>

 At its core, UTKH is built on two foundational concepts:
 1. **Kinetic Motion:** Everything in the universe is, at its most fundamental level, a form of motion.
-Light, traditionally viewed as both a particle and a wave, is redefined as a **hyperdimensional oscillation** of energy flows from co-ortibal patterns.
+Light, traditionally viewed as both a particle and a wave, is redefined as a **hyperdimensional oscillation** of energy flows from co-ortibal patterns, essentially the primordial form of this energy.
 2. **Harmonics:** Stable structures emerge from these energy flows through the principle of resonance, forming co-orbital systems that stabilize into what we observe as mass, forces, and other phenomena.

 This framework reinterprets classical concepts like gravity and quantum behavior as natural consequences of resonance and motion, bridging the gap between macroscopic and microscopic physics.

----

 ### Overview of the Universal Theory of Kinetic Harmonics (UTKH) <a href="#overview-of-the-universal-theory-of-kinetic-harmonics-utkh"></a>